-The Councilors are responsible for the preparation, integrity and fair presentation of the financial statements of the Ezulwini Town Council.
-The financial statements presented on pages 8 to 32 have been prepared in accordance with the International Financial Reporting Standards for Small and Medium Sized Entities (IFRS for SMEs) and in terms of section 102(3) of the Urban Government Act, 1969, and include amounts based on judgements and estimates made by management.
+The Councilors are responsible for the preparation integrity and fair presentation of the financial statements of the Ezulwini Town Council.
+The financial statements presented on pages 8 to 32 have been prepared in accordance with the IFRS for SMEs Accounting Standard and in terms of section 102(3) of the Urban Government Act 1969 and include amounts based on judgements and estimates made by management.
 The Councilors also prepared the other information included in the annual report and are responsible for both its accuracy and its consistency with the financial statements.

 The Councilors are also responsible for the Council's system of internal financial control.
-These are designed to provide reasonable, but not absolute assurance as to the reliability of the financial statements, and to adequately safeguard, verify and maintain accountability of the assets, and to prevent and detect misstatement and loss.
-Nothing has come to the attention of the Councilors to indicate that any material breakdown in the functioning of these controls, procedures and system has occurred during the year under review.
+These are designed to provide reasonable but not absolute assurance as to the reliability of the financial statements and to adequately safeguard verify and maintain accountability of the assets and to prevent and detect misstatement and loss.
+Nothing has come to the attention of the Councilors to indicate that any material breakdown in the functioning of these controls procedures and system has occurred during the year under review.